 Monday June 3, 2002 Day 6

 After finishing my various errands, I got to Pythagorio in the late afternoon and started preparations for a passage to Chios.
 I bought a replacement Camping Gaz canister which for some obscure bureaucratic reason was unavailable in Leros.
 I replaced the alternator belt which had been constantly slipping with a new one.
 Also, I bought some provisions.
 By 1910 all was ready and after I cast off I raised the anchor.
 Surprisingly for Pythagorio, the anchor was not fouled and I exited the harbor without any difficulty.

 There was hardly any wind, just a 5-8 knot E breeze, and as a result I motored.
 I wanted to time my arrival in Chios for daylight so I needed to delay the passage.
 So, when I reached Klima [37° 42.5' N 27° 02.7' E] the cove just E of Poseidonio, I anchored.
 The time was 2010 and the distance traveled was 5.3 M. Klima is a very pleasant cove and a fairly good alternative to Poseidonio but not as well protected from the meltemi.
 I took advantage of the diminishing daylight and lack of wind to raise the main and secure it with the boom hook, now properly oriented.
 I also installed the rest of the reefing cords for the 1st and 2nd reef.
 After this work, I lowered the sail and tied it down.
 The sea was very calm and the night a very peaceful one.
 I cooked some spaghetti with a light garlic sauce.
 After eating and listening to some music it was time to go on.

 At 2300 I was ready to leave.
 I pressed the starter button but it disintegrated.
 This was a brand new button installed by Agmar this winter.
 Oh, well!
 I started the engine by shorting the starter solenoid with a screw driver.
 I raised the anchor and departed from Klima.
-There is no wind and I am motoring.
+There was no wind and I was motoring.

 Tuesday June 4, 2002 Day 7